themagicbean/Calendar_Puller/README.md

 Step 1 is to recreate the court's database of cases so that those entries can be compared to practitioners' internal databases.

-These two programs get *most* of the way through Step 1.
+These two programs extract data so that Step 1 can be began when the practictioner's desired database format is known.

 GUIandDatePicker automates a web browser to select today, tomorrow, or another day.
-(GUI for user-friendliness.)
+(GUI done as concept for user-friendliness.
+Assuming the backend is completed, user-friendliness would be desirable, as would better UI/UX than currently presented.)

 PdfToTextAndSplit changes the pdf files to text, finds judge and department, and breaks case entries into strings in a list.
 (From there, the goal would be to process the strings into database entries for comparison, see future plan 5, below.)